inspec/inspec-aws/docs/resources/aws_glue_database.md

 # aws\_glue\_database

-Use the `aws_glue_database` InSpec audit resource to test properties of a single specific Glue Database.
+Use the `aws_glue_database` InSpec audit resource to test properties of a single Glue database.

 The AWS::Glue::Database resource specifies a logical grouping of tables in AWS Glue.